Embutido (Filipino cuisine)

-Embutido, or embotido, is a Philippine meatloaf made with ground pork and stuffed with hard-boiled eggs and sliced ham or various sausages.
+Embutido, or embotido, is a Filipino meatloaf made with ground pork and stuffed with hard-boiled eggs and sliced ham or various sausages.
 It is traditionally wrapped in aluminum foil and steamed, though it can also be baked.

-Embutido can be served hot or chilled, and is usually dipped in banana ketchup or some other type of sweet sauce.
+Embutido can be served hot or chilled, and it is often paired with banana ketchup or another type of sweet sauce.

-Despite the Spanish name, the dish is derived from the American meatloaf.
-The name is usually translated as Filipino meatloaf.
+Despite the Spanish name, the dish traces its roots to the American meatloaf.
+The name is commonly translated as Filipino meatloaf.

 Origins

 The name of the dish in the Philippines originally referred to embutido, the Spanish word for sausage.
 Dried sausages are now known under the general terms longganisa or chorizo in the Philippines, with the term embutido used for the meatloaf dish.

-The dish itself originates from the American meatloaf introduced during the American colonial period of the Philippines (1898–1946).
-This was due to the expansion of the American canning industry and the influx of processed meat and other canned goods to the islands.
-Canned products were still a novelty at the time, and were adapted into various recipes by Filipino families.
+The dish originates from the American meatloaf introduced during the American colonial period in the Philippines from 1898 to 1946.
+This developed with the growth of the American canning industry and the arrival of processed meat and other canned goods in the islands.
+Canned products were new at the time, and Filipino families adapted them into many recipes.